-It would help if you optimised for branded and non-branded keywords, as this will help maximise your reach.
-While you might be relying on customers knowing precisely what they are looking for in a D2C context, you should also consider those speculative browsers exploring their options.
+It helps if you optimise for branded and non-branded keywords, as this will help maximise your reach.
+While you might be relying on customers knowing what they are looking for in a D2C context, you should also consider those speculative browsers exploring their options.

 SEO and website structure

-A common problem eCommerce websites face is a messy website structure, making life more difficult for users trying to navigate your website.
+A common problem eCommerce websites face is a messy website structure; Making life more difficult for users navigating your website.
 Just like human website browsers, robot crawlers will also struggle to make sense of the mess.

 Many eCommerce websites grow organically, adding more and more product lines as the business expands.
-Your website will have a clear hierarchy structure in an ideal world, with your home page at the top, category pages under this, and then products sorted into categories.
+Your website will have a clear hierarchy structure in an ideal world, with your home page at the top, category pages under this, and products are then sorted into categories.

-Every time a product moves to a new category, or you delete a category, your website gains a 404.
+Every time a product moves to a new category or is removed.
+Your website gains a 404.
 Broken links can be disastrous for SEO and the user experience.
-During your SEO audit, you should look out for broken links, orphan pages and messy URL structure.
+During an SEO audit, you should look out for broken links, orphan pages and messy URL structures.

 Focus on the user experience